ivandfx/DFXWinTweaks/README.md

 - Spanish (es_ES) - Since 1.0
 - English (en_US) - Since 1.6.0

+I have no plans to add new languages by myself.

 ## 🧀 Why DFX Tweaker?
 Because I needed a tool to disable Windows Update and Defender, and I came across AikonCWD W10 Script, a small tool that did what I wanted with some other options.